 - Go to our Frequently Asked Questions page to see common questions and answers.

-- We strongly recommend that you read our documentation on how to (and how not to) interpret rate shifts on phylogenies.
+- We recommend that you read our documentation on how to (and how not to) interpret rate shifts on phylogenies.
 This section addresses some of the most common pitfalls with interpreting BAMM analyses.

 - Is the BAMM likelihood computed correctly, given the assumptions of the model?
 Learn more about testing it here.